iskevinlemon/Igloo/README.md

 - page2.html <br>
 - page3.html <br>
 - error.html <br>
+5. Copy the contents of each file form this repo <code>views</code> folder and paste them to your own code correspondingly.
-5. In the root of your project directory, in <code>index.html</code>, inside the body tag, paste these codes:
+6. In the root of your project directory, in <code>index.html</code>, inside the body tag, paste these codes:
 ```html
 <br>
 <a href="#index">Homepage</a>